2025 Major League Baseball postseason: United States

 Coverage of the four Wild Card Series were produced by ESPN, with ABC aired two National League games and one American League game, and ESPN aired the remaining games (five American League games and three National League games).

 TNT Sports (TBS and TruTV) aired the National League Division Series and National League Championship Series.

 Fox Sports (Fox, FS1, or FS2) aired the American League Division Series and the American League Championship Series.
 Due to a rain delay, Game 3 of the Tigers/Mariners series aired instead on MLB Network and FS2.
 The World Series will be broadcast exclusively on Fox for the 26th consecutive year.

 Spanish language broadcasts was available on ESPN Deportes for ESPN's games, Fox Deportes for Fox Sports' games, and UniMás for TNT Sports' games.
 Along with Fox Deportes, Univision also aired Game 1 of the World Series.

 Canada

-Sportsnet broadcast all Toronto Blue Jays games, and simulcast the U.S. feeds of all the other postseason series in English, with TVA Sports covered the AL postseason and World Series, and rival RDS covered the NL postseason games in French.
+Sportsnet broadcast all Toronto Blue Jays games, and simulcast the U.S. feeds of all the other postseason series in English, with TVA Sports covering the AL postseason and World Series, and rival RDS covering the NL postseason games in French.